 Remember the day after Diwali last year, when we couldn't breathe because of the carcinogenic fumes?
 Let's not make the same mistake again.
 Firecrackers hurt the environment in innumerable ways.
 The air quality gets toxic because of the fumes, aggravating lung-related illnesses.
 The streets get littered with waste.
 Plus, the noise is traumatising for animals.
 There are really no benefits here, so it's time to put a full stop to this harmful way of celebrating Diwali.

 Gifting is an indispensable part of the festival, but it's time to be more practical with gifts.
 Personalise your gifts (rather than giving away a box of sweets to everyone) and think of what they need.
 An air purifier, an indoor plant or a box of healthy snacks make useful gifts in this season.
-If you can't think of anything, go with a hug.
+If you can't think of anything, go with a hug and give diwali wishes

 The blast of noise from crackers is harmful to animals.
 If you have pets or if there are street dogs or cats in your vicinity, keep them in a safe place.
 They will find it difficult to cope with the noise too, so discourage crackers in your neighbourhood.

 Found the perfect gift?
 Skip the plastic gift wrap and use a pretty handmade paper instead.
 You can also buy a decorative paper bag and present it unwrapped.